-Compared to houses and commercial buildings, “equine facilities are inherently green friendly,” says Joe Martinolich of CMW Architects.
+Compared to houses and commercial buildings, “equine facilities are inherently green friendly,” says Joe Martinolich, an equine architect of J. Martinolich Architecture.
 “Barns are low-energy users as compared to a house or commercial building because they are not usually air conditioned or heated.”

-“Natural ventilation is great for animals,” he adds.
+“Natural ventilation is great for animals,” Joe adds.
 “Open, vaulted spaces allow warm air to rise and exhaust.
 Ridge vents bring fresh air back in.”

 Whether spread on a field, hauled away in a trailer or composted on site, removing manure is ultimately getting rid of a stable’s waste.
 Surprisingly, with a little help, manure can become more than waste – it can be converted into energy and, in some cases, it can become a source of income.

 Biologically, manure can be broken down anaerobically or aerobically.
-When the process is anaerobic, (without oxygen), methane gas is produced, and methane mixed with carbon dioxide creates biogas.
+When the process is anaerobic (without oxygen), methane gas is produced.
+Methane mixed with carbon dioxide creates biogas.

 Dairy farms, searching for ways to control increasing operating costs, are converting biogas into electricity to eliminate utility bills.
 Large-scale dairies are able to power their own facilities with biogas alone and can have enough energy left over to sell to utility companies.